 Since Jacob Waltz passed in 1891, a plethora of stories, maps, and “findings” came out of the woodwork, many of them directly from Mexico.
 There is one BIG problem with all of this information….. most of it has no geologic basis, except for some attempts to connect the mines to Goldfield or some diggings on the eastern side of the Superstition wilderness.
-Without the geologic evidence indicating a great deposit, the most important feature being the alteration of the surrounding rock, there can be no mines.
+Without the geologic evidence indicating a great deposit and a mining district, the most important feature being the alteration of the surrounding rock, there can be no mines.

 Many historians have known that the Peralta mines were a “big deal”, and they have been called the greatest mystery of the western U.S..
-How could an entire mining district “disappear”???
+How could an entire mining district just disappear?

-The discovery of the mines came on a “whim”.
+The discovery of the mines by the author began on a “whim”.
 A mining claim was staked by the author on a barren quartz outcrop near First Water Road just for the sake of being able to say “I staked a mining claim”.
 A few more adjacent claims were staked over the next few months as a sneaking suspicion developed that there was something really big in the area because of the mineralization, alteration, etc.

-The rest of the story is nearly unbelievable, but here goes:
+The next part of the story is nearly unbelievable, but here goes:

 The controversial “Peralta Stone Maps” were read about on the net, and on a notion, a picture of the “Trail Stone” was brought out to an area north of the claims where some striking natural landmarks were observed.
-These landmarks matched the stone map with surveyed accuracy, and directed the map viewer to 2 short ridges that were at the time on unclaimed ground.
+These landmarks matched the stone map with surveyed accuracy, and directed the map viewer to 2 short ridges (and a filled-in pit it is known now) that were at the time on unclaimed ground.
 It was reasoned that it was statistically impossible that the match could be by coincidence.
 After great debate, knowing almost nothing about the geology, the ridges and more were staked.
 Regardless of feeling foolish on more than one occasion, the research continued.
 During more than a decade of hobbyist research, the geology fell into place piece by piece and the physical evidence mounted.

-As the geologic model and physical evidence was revealed, the maps and stories that have appeared during more than a century could be separated like wheat from chaff, and they were.
-The mining district slowly revealed itself in all its glory, out in the open, at the foot of the Superstition Mountains, with “El Sombrero” in full view, just like the Spanish and Mexican stories told.
+As the geologic model and physical evidence was revealed, the maps and stories that have appeared during more than a century could be separated like wheat from chaff.
+The mining district slowly revealed itself, out in the open, at the foot of the Superstition Mountains, with “El Sombrero” in full view, just like the Spanish and Mexican stories told.

-Incredibly, the 2 ridges were indeed found to contain a large amount of ore, of a type that no one suspected; Volcanogenic Massive Sulfides.
+Incredibly, the 2 ridges were indeed found to contain ore, a type that no one suspected; an IOCG deposit.